Longer buses, more seats coming to B1 line

-The MTA is constructing an elevator at the R train station on 86th Street and Fourth Avenue, a project the agency hopes to complete before the bus switch takes place.
+The MTA is constructing an elevator at the R train station on 86th Street and Fourth Avenue, a project that could complicate the new bus’ maneuvers.

 “My initial concerns for the B1 include the right turn at 86th Street at Fourth Avenue with the new elevator.
-Also, the B1 does make a difficult left turn at Fifth Avenue and 86th Street, which is often congested and may need a DOT street review,” Beckmann wrote in the district manager’s report she delivered at Board 10’s meeting on Jan.
+Also, the B1 does make a difficult left turn at Fifth Avenue and 86th Street which is often congested and may need a DOT street review,” Beckmann said in the district manager’s report she delivered at Board 10’s meeting on Jan.
 27.

 The elevator project is expected to be completed by March, but any delay could make that corner more congested, local officials said.

-The MTA is confident that any problems can be addressed.
+The MTA is confident that any problems can be alleviated.

 “Safety is our top priority,” Tarek said.
 “Articulated buses have shorter turning radii than standard buses, which makes maneuvering around obstructions easier,” he said.

-Beckmann said Board 10 will invite MTA representatives to its next Traffic and Transportation Committee meeting so that board members can learn more about the articulated buses coming to the B1 line.
+Beckmann said Board 10 will invite MTA representatives to the next meeting of its Traffic and Transportation Committee meeting so that board members can learn more about the articulated buses coming to the B1 line.

 The B1 is the only Brooklyn bus line scheduled to get articulated buses this spring, according to Tarek.
 The B46 line got the new buses in January.